By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-If you want to get into a prestige school, then those A’s might be a minimum.
+If you want to get into a prestigious school, then those A’s might be a minimum.
 You may also need to be in advanced placement classes and to have participated in a lot of extracurricular activities.
 That push to meet these requirements may keep you from many other things you want to do.

 So ask yourself how important is that goal of making it into a particular Ivy League school worth?
-If it is not something you really want, then consider that spending less time on studying and more on other activities may optimize your happiness.
+If it is not something you really want, then consider that spending less time studying and more on other activities may optimize your happiness.

 There is a more adult corollary to this.
 If you spend 20% of your time and do an 80% job you may optimize your happiness.
 I am not suggesting you will be happier if you do shoddy work.
-But sometimes that extra effort to be 100% perfect, results in taking too much time on a task, getting nothing else done, and in the end this perfect job has sabotaged your career or your relationships.
+But sometimes that extra effort to be 100% perfect, results in taking too much time on a task, getting nothing else done, and in the end, this perfect job has sabotaged your career or your relationships.

 Try to get your life in balance.
 Spend the time you need to in order to make something “good enough” without putting yourself in the place of being stressed out or having to neglect other things.

-Trying to be perfect can be crazy making.
+Trying to be perfect can be crazy-making.

 One author reports that to perfect a skill requires 10,000 hours of practice.
 You can do that for one, maybe two things in your life, but you can’t do that for everything.
 Some of your life roles need to be relegated to that “good enough” category where you do enough to get 80% of the project and then let the rest of it go to make room for the balance of your life.